-7. The first floor window to the bathroom in the east facing elevation of House 2, facing towards nos.
+7. The first floor window to the study void in the east facing elevation and the first floor window to the study in the south facing elevation of House 2, facing towards nos.
 127-129, High Road, shall be non-opening and fitted with obscured glazing at all times.